Shared Content Block:

 Infections: Persistent bronchitis and pneumonia can be indicators of cancer developing in the lungs.

 Jaundice: Also known as yellowing of the skin or eyes.

-Some lung cancers can be found by screening, although the current criteria for screening are only based on smoking-related risk factors.
+Some lung cancers can be found by screening, although the current criteria for screening are primarily based on smoking-related risk factors and age.
 Some are found incidentally when having scans or x-rays done for other reasons.
 However, most lung cancers are discovered because the patient is experiencing symptoms.
 Exams, tests, and procedures to diagnose lung cancer include:

 Imaging tests: To help find suspicious looking areas of the lungs or reveal abnormal masses or nodules, imaging tests like a chest x-ray, CT scan, MRI scan, PET scan, or bone scan may be ordered.

 Sputum cytology: For patients with a persistent cough who are producing sputum, mucus coughed up from the lungs, a sample of the sputum can be collected and looked at in a lab to see if cancer cells are present.
 To best conduct this test, patients should collect samples early in the morning three days in a row.
 Cancers in the major airways, such as squamous cell lung cancers, are commonly found from a sputum cytology.

 Thoracentesis: Patients experiencing pleural effusion, fluid buildup in the lungs, can have some of the fluid drained by a doctor and tested in a lab for cancer cells.
 This test is conducted by inserting a long hollow needle into the pleura to drain the fluid.
 After a thoracentesis the fluid can continue to build up causing trouble breathing and pain, in these cases the procedure may be repeated.